OCA/delivery-carrier/delivery_price_method/readme/DESCRIPTION.rst

-Tis module adds additional functions that will be necessary for the operator developments.
+This module allows to force a local price rate computation for any delivery method, including those that have been created to query a webservice for fetching the rate.

-It provides a system to rate the shipping price based on a fixed price or based on rules.
+It uses the existing fixed price or price based on rules computations.